Full GEO Report for https://mphmetalrecycling.ca/

 Structured Data

-❌ No structured data found on the homepage
+❌ No structured data detected on the homepage

 What we saw